-Suzuki-rōshi: But I don't think that that is big problem.
+Suzuki-rōshi: But I don't think that is big problem.
 If you see the color always, it will be problem sometime.
 You know, many things happen.
-We say another name of delusion is ganka2, you know, flower of-flower-flower of eye-some, you know, color or some vision.
-That is another name of delusion, so you don't have to worry so-so much about it.
+We say another name of delusion is ganka, flower of eye-some color or some vision [gan = eye; ka = flower.
+A disease of the eye.
+Hence, delusion.].
+That is another name of delusion, so you don't have to worry so much about it.
 Hai.